andifalk/microservices-auth-authz-spring-security/intro-labs/oauth-grants/README.md

 ![Postman AuthCode](images/postman_auth_code.png)

-Here, select _Authorization Code_ in the _Grant Type_ drop down box, then fill in the details of the Postman view shown using the required data above and click _Request Token_.
-You may also switch on _Authorize using browser_ check box, then Postman uses your web browser for the redirects instead of its own window.
+Here, select _Authorization Code_ in the _Grant Type_ drop down box, then fill in the details of the Postman view shown using the required data from the table above and click _Request Token_.
+You may also switch on _Authorize using browser_ check box, then
+Postman uses your web browser for the redirects instead of its own window.

 Then you should see the response in Postman: